ConfIC-RCA: Statistically Grounded Efficient Estimation of Segmentation Quality: Conclusion

 In this work, we addressed the critical challenge of evaluating medical image segmentation quality in the absence of ground truth by presenting two complementary frameworks.
 First, In-Context RCA leverages the power of in-context segmentation models as reverse classifiers and integrates retrieval augmentation to select relevant reference samples.
 This combination enables efficient quality estimation using smaller reference databases while either matching or improving prediction accuracy of traditional RCA.

-Second, Conformal RCA extends the traditional RCA procedure using split conformal prediction to produce prediction intervals with statistical guarantees, providing a more comprehensive assessment of segmentation quality that moves beyond point estimates.
+Second, Conformal RCA extends the traditional RCA procedure using split conformal prediction to produce prediction intervals with theoretical statistical guarantees under standard assumptions, providing a more comprehensive assessment of segmentation quality that moves beyond point estimates.
 Unlike previous interval-estimation approaches that rely on specialized probabilistic architectures and require calibrated softmax outputs, Conformal RCA is fully model‑agnostic and easily integrates with any segmentation network.

 Experimental results conducted across diverse medical imaging modalities, show that In-Context RCA achieves comparable or superior performance to traditional atlas-based approaches while being up to two orders of magnitude faster.
 It also overcomes the limitations imposed by atlas-based methods allowing to tackle scenarios beyond anatomical segmentation, such as cell images.
 Conformal RCA demonstrates the ability to produce meaningful prediction intervals that outperform existing conformal prediction approaches for segmentation quality control.